CASP: Evaluation

 while a closing article evaluates progress in the field.

 AlphaFold

 In December 2018, CASP13 made headlines when it was won by AlphaFold, an artificial intelligence program created by DeepMind.
 In November 2020, an improved version 2 of AlphaFold won CASP14.
 According to one of CASP co-founders John Moult, AlphaFold scored around 90 on a 100-point scale of prediction accuracy for moderately difficult protein targets.
 AlphaFold was made open source in 2021, and in CASP15 in 2022, while DeepMind did not enter, virtually all of the high-ranking teams used AlphaFold or modifications of AlphaFold.

+NIH funding cancellation

+Until 2025, funding for the competition was provided by a grant from the National Institutes of Health.
+However, the NIH did not renew funding for the program in 2025, due to budget cuts made by the Trump administration.
+The competition was on the verge of closing down before Google DeepMind stepped in to provide interim funding.